DonyaOS/Donya/README.md

 # Donya OS

-DonyaOS is a Operating System.
-A kind of Linux distribution built using package management system.
+Donya is an Operating system.
+Yet Another Linux distro built using package management system.

 Unlike a binary software distribution, the source code is compiled locally according to the user's preferences and is often optimized for the specific type of computer.

-Based on an original works [Minimal Linux Script ](https://github.com/ivandavidov/minimal-linux-script) by [John Davidson](https://github.com/ivandavidov)
+Based on an original works [Minimal Linux Script](https://github.com/ivandavidov/minimal-linux-script) by [John Davidson](https://github.com/ivandavidov)

-**Join team by send a message at [this issue](https://github.com/DonyaOS/Donya/issues/4)**

-> This Linux distribution is not yet ready and complete and we need the help of others.
+> This Linux distribution is not yet ready, we need the help of others.

 ![Donya OS](demo.jpg)